-\section{Introduction}
+\section{INTRODUCTION}

-Learning-based multi-modal algorithms have shown success in the terrestrial domain for self-driving cars on the road to autonomy.
-The precondition(s) to this success fundamentally rest on the availability of relevant labeled datasets \cite{KITTI-raw-2013, waymo-2020, nuscenes-2019}.
-Equivalent success in marine Autonomous Surface Vehicles (ASVs) has unsurprisingly been hampered by the lack of relevant multi-modal perception datasets.
-Thus, the goal of this paper is to \textbf{create the first multi-modal 3D perception dataset and make it publicly available for autonomous maritime navigation} (\fig{fig:beauty}).
-This dataset, consisting of in-water obstacles in the aquatic domain, aims to enhance situational awareness for ASVs. \arirevised{Situational awareness is a foundational task that undergirds autonomy, which is increasing in importance given the focus on ASVs for tasks such as environmental monitoring and automated transportation.
-This importance will only grow} as marine trade \arirevised{increases to} $90\%$ of \arirevised{the share of} world trade \cite{UN-2022} and the \monrevised{expected} size of the ASV market \monrevised{will grow to} $2.7B$ USD \arirevised{by} $2032$ \cite{USV-2024}.
-Efforts by the International Maritime Organization (IMO) under the United Nations (UN) further highlight the critical need for developing autonomous systems for the marine domain~\cite{Development_2023}.
+\IEEEPARstart{L}earning-based, multi-modal algorithms have shown terrestrial domain success for self-driving cars on the road to autonomy.
+The precondition(s) to this success fundamentally rest on the availability of relevant, labeled datasets \cite{KITTI-raw-2013, waymo-2020, nuscenes-2019}.
+Equivalent success in marine Autonomous Surface Vehicles (ASVs) is, unsurprisingly, hampered by the lack of relevant multi-modal perception datasets.
+Thus, the goal of this paper is to \textbf{create the first publicly available labeled, multi-modal 3D perception dataset for autonomous maritime navigation} (\fig{fig:beauty}).
+This dataset, consisting of in-water obstacles, aims to enhance ASVs' situational awareness.
+Situational awareness is a foundational task that undergirds autonomy, which is increasing in importance given the focus on ASVs for tasks such as environmental monitoring and automated transportation.
+This importance will only grow as marine trade increases to $90\%$ of {the share of} world trade \cite{UN-2022} and, accordingly, the expected size of the ASV market will grow to $2.7B$ USD by $2032$ \cite{USV-2024}.